 The primary goal is to control blood sugar by regulating (your) diet, drugs or injections as directed by a healthcare provider, and overall monitoring of blood sugar levels.
 A healthcare provider may prescribe an over-the-counter or prescription pain medication.
-Again, these medications may relieve symptoms, but will not cure or halt the progression of neuropathy.
+Again, these medications may relieve symptoms, but not halt the progression of neuropathy.

-Taking Care of Your Feet 2
+Taking Care of Your Feet2

 Taking special care of one’s feet is one of the most important things a diabetes patient can do.